zahachtah/WetlandTraitDriver/README.md

 # Data

 The main data for the project is hosted on a public google sheet.
 While google sheets provides versioning, we still have one "frozen" version to see [here](https://docs.google.com/spreadsheets/d/1ck5ZCyX8FKwjJ36NOsbQFBuqsKweWUrhUh1sKBPoPqg/edit?usp=sharing).
+You can for example, make a copy of this oor the revised one linked below, work through some changes and then send us a link to the updated document with some explanations for the changes.
+We can then upgrade the figure (we will keep one version with the original to provide a static version corresponding to the version at the time of the publication)

 The main working document is [here](https://docs.google.com/spreadsheets/d/1ck5ZCyX8FKwjJ36NOsbQFBuqsKweWUrhUh1sKBPoPqg/edit?usp=sharing).